mmseng/AislingMatHelper/beta/README-beta.md

 Needed because the UI pauses briefly before returning to the Power Contact screen.
 Only applies to the `BuyAllQuotas` action.

-### DelayDeliver
+### DelayUnloadItems
-The delay after pressing the "right" key before releasing it, when delivering materials.
+The delay after pressing the "right" key before releasing it, when unloading materials.
 The delay depends on your `CargoCapacity`.
-Testing shows that an acceptable value is something around 50-60ms per ton delivered.
+Testing shows that an acceptable value is something around 50-60ms per ton unloaded.
 Default is `51`.
 <br />